muskan1605-m/event_planner/readme.md

-x# 📅 Python Calendar Planner
+# 📅 Python Calendar Planner

 A terminal-based calendar planner that allows users to add, view, and manage personal events with automatic tagging for overdue and upcoming tasks using intuitive emoji icons.